 Media Group International Appoints Three Key Management Staff

-Leading Media Systems Integrator Media Group International has consolidated a period of rapid expansion by announcing three new staff appointments.
+Leading Media Systems Integrator Media Group International has strengthened the management team with three key appointments.

-The new recruits, who are all based at MGI’s headquarters in Doha, include Jim White, Tyrone Donnelly and Jacqulyn Hamilton, all of whom have extensive experience in their specific areas of operation.
-Their decision to join MGI indicates the company’s growing importance in the international broadcast industry, which is allowing it to attract the very best talent and thus significantly strengthen its team.
+The new recruits include Matthew Perman, who joins the company as Business Manager, and Mohamad Othman and Mohamed Makki Ibrahim, who both join MGI as Business Development Managers.

-Formerly with BSkyB, Jim White has joined MGI as Solutions Architect and is now working closely with MGI’s designers, engineers and operations teams to deliver projects that meet each customer’s technology needs.
-During his tenure at BSkyB, Jim White was responsible for the overall design of Sky’s Broadcast, Campus, and Data Centre networks.
-He also holds Cisco’s CCIE accreditation and has extensive experience designing IP networks specifically for broadcast covering the entire workflow chain from content acquisition and contribution through to online and satellite playout.
+A qualified chartered accountant, Matthew Perman was formerly with Sony Professional where he held various management roles.
+His extensive financial experience and his ability to provide commercial, contractual, analytical and management support at the highest level make him a valuable addition to the MGI management team.
+Alongside overseeing office operations in Dubai, Perman is also improving commercial decision making and working closely with MGI’s sales team to offer advice on large scale bid submissions.

 -ends-